peteroupc/peteroupc.github.io/randomfunc.md

     METHOD NegativeBinomial(successes, p)
         // Must be 0 or greater
         if successes < 0: return error
-  // No failures if no successes or if always succeeds
-        if successes == 0 or p >= 1.0: return 0
+        // No failures if no successes or if always succeeds if successes == 0 or p >= 1.0: return 0
         // Always fails (NOTE: infinity can be the maximum possible
         // integer value if NegativeBinomial is implemented to return
         // an integer)
         if p <= 0.0: return infinity
-        // NOTE: `successes` must be greater than 0,
-        // but can be a non-integer
         return Poisson(GammaDist(successes) * (1 - p) / p)
     END METHOD